shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image098.png)

-## Task 4: Create Sales view using Visual query
+## Task 4: Create a Sales view using Visual query
-Let’s create Sales view, which is created by merging InvoiceLineItems and Invoices table and Reseller view.
+Let’s create a Sales view, which is created by merging InvoiceLineItems and Invoices table and Reseller view.
 We have this query in Power BI Desktop.
 We will copy the code from Advanced Editor.
 But before copying the code, we need to create a merge table using Visual query as creating a blank query is not possible in Visual query.
 Let’s give this method a try.

 1. From the top menu, click the drop-down next to **New SQL query (1)** and then select **New visual query (2)**.

     ![](../media/lab-03/image100.jpg)

-1. From **Explorer -> Table** section, we need to add tables to the Visual Query panel.
+1. From the **Explorer -> Table** section, we need to add tables to the Visual Query panel.
 Click on the ellipsis next to the **InvoiceLineItems** table and select **Insert into canvas**.

 1. Repeat the same steps for the **Invoices**.

-1. From **Explorer -> Views** section, we need to add tables to the Visual Query panel.
+1. From the **Explorer -> Views** section, we need to add tables to the Visual Query panel.
 Click on the ellipsis next to the **Reseller** table and select **Insert into canvas**.

 4. From the Visual query editor, select the **Open in popup** to open Power Query editor.